 (Editorial and Design Assistant)

-About two years ago, I discovered (through a friend) the Czech-based app FlowerChecker.
+Some years ago, I discovered (through a friend) the Czech-based app FlowerChecker.
 Through this handy service, you can upload a photo of a plant with your smartphone, and actual human beings with botany training and experience will ID it for you.
 I liked what I saw, asked the founder if he needed any help with the Eastern U.S./Greater Appalachia biome, and found myself working on the back end.
 It’s been a fun way to help others and pick up a little extra cash in my spare time.

 Odds ‘n’ Ends